plbrault/gramps-to-markdown/README.md

       Set to true in order to include a Markdown
       <a href="https://h.daily-dev-tips.com/what-exactly-is-frontmatter">frontmatter</a>
       containing metadata at the top of each generated Markdown file.
-The frontmatter in each person's file will include their ID and their preferred name.
+The frontmatter in each person's file will minimally include their ID and their preferred name.
     </td>
   </tr>